ND-NOTIS: General

-The main "first" - WYSIWYG - What you see is what you get.
-In 1983, most text editors used "codes" that had to be inserted in the text, like "^p" meaning "paragraph.Even in the early days of text editors on Windows, most text systems were like that.
+The main selling point was the - WYSIWYG - What you see is what you get.
+In 1983, most text editors used "codes" that had to be inserted in the text, like "^p" meaning "paragraph.
+Even in the early days of text editors on Windows, most text systems were like that.
 However, NOTIS-WP, would show where the line ended and a new page started for a long time.
-The "Symbolic Graphic Markup Language" was developed as an international standard, and version 2 of this is the "Extended SGML" or XML that is approved by ODMA.
+The Standard Generalized Markup Language was developed as an international standard, and version 2 of this is the "Extended SGML" or XML that is approved by ODMA.

 The "back-end" to all these modules were also flexible.
 You had direct file system exposure - that included network mounted files.
 However, with NOTIS-DS it included "Document Storage" and management - a full Electronic Document Management System (as found in systems such as Documentum and OpenText's Livelink today).
 The EDMS was based on a generic software interface, but only SIBAS was used commercially.
 This allowed fully localisation transparent document storage and retrieval.
 That of course demanded NOTIS-IR to search in all the documents.
 Software today used to power both Google and Altavista.

-NOTIS-ID was a "special" NOTIS-DS, with restricted functionality, in that this would interface to "mail" exchanges only.
+NOTIS-ID was an alternative NOTIS-DS, with restricted functionality, in that this would interface to mail exchanges only.
 So if you stored a document to an email-recipient, you sent an email.
 Likewise, if you received an email, this would appear in your mail-count, and you could read it in NOTIS-WP like any other document.

 Norsk Data needed NOTIS to avoid duplicating applications.
 So the software was used in professional text production systems, for newspaper and magazine production - by "NORTEXT".
 It was reviewed a number of times here and found to be "best of breed" by e.g. the Seybold Report on newspaper systems.
 Hence demanding users were close to the developers - which may explain the success.